A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Implementation and training

+$\mathbf{Encoder}$: The encoder ($\mathcal{E}_{\bm{\theta}}$) is a fully connected NN with hidden layers, following the same architecture as work~\cite{Navamuel_wes2025}.
+This architecture combines two activation functions for the hidden layers: hyperbolic tangent (Tanh) \cite{ashkan2009efficient} and Rectified Linear Unit (ReLU) \cite{agarap2018deep}.
+We use Glorot and He uniform initializations for the hyperbolic tangent and ReLU layers, respectively~\cite{aldirany2024accurate}.
+For the output layer, we must consider different activation functions depending on the features to be estimated.
+We use the \textit{sigmoid} function \cite{han1995influence} to estimate means as it yields a smooth output in the interval $[0,1]$.
+We use the \textit{softmax} function \cite{goodfellow2016deep} for the weighting factors $\bm{\alpha}$ that build the Gaussian mixture, ensuring that their sum is equal to one and each value ranges into $[0,1]$.
+For the non-zero entries of the lower-triangular factorization matrices $\mathbf{L}$ and $\hat{\mathbf{L}}$, we apply \textit{linear} activation.

-In the latent space, we incorporate a sampling layer that builds the posterior distribution $q_{\bm{\theta}} (\mathbf{z}|\mathbf{m}, \mathbf{w})$ from the estimated properties $\bm{\zeta}_{\bm{\theta}}$ and draws $H$ samples within the latent space domain.
-The specifications of the sampling layer also depend on the selected distributional model (see the details in sections \ref{sec:Gaussian_Mixture_posterior} and \ref{sec:Gaussian_Copula_posterior}).
-The drawn samples enter the decoder together with the observed operating conditions in $\mathbf{w}$.
-The number of samples to draw is set to $H = 1$ as it suffices to ensure convergence.
-A larger number of samples implies more time-consuming iterations.
-Following the experience of the authors according to previous work \cite{Navamuel2024bayesian}, we assume a noise parameter $\beta = 0.075$, corresponding (roughly) to noise levels of up to $8.5\%$ \cite{bishop2006pattern}.
-This parameter affects the contribution of the distributional term in eq. \eqref{eq:ELBO_loss}.
+\textbf{Sampling layer}: The sampling layer builds the posterior density function $q_{\bm{\theta}} (\mathbf{z}|\mathbf{m}, \mathbf{w})$ from the estimated properties $\bm{\zeta}({\bm{\theta}})$ and draws $H$ samples $\mathbf{z}(\bm{\theta})$ that represent different damage conditions of the system.
+The specifications of the sampling layer depend on the selected posterior distribution model (see the details in sections \ref{sec:Gaussian_Mixture_posterior} and \ref{sec:Gaussian_Copula_posterior}).
+It embeds the sampling algorithm within the VAE architecture, allowing it to be trained via automatic differentiation.
+The drawn samples $\mathbf{z}(\bm{\theta})$ enter the decoder $\mathcal{F}_{\bm{\varphi}^{*}}$ together with the observed operating conditions in $\mathbf{w}$.

-The training strategy demands selecting an optimizer.
-Here, we employ Adam optimizer as it aids in avoiding local minima \cite{Kingma2015_Adam}.
-The learning rate is established according to a trial-and-error process to leverage convergence speed and loss value instability.
-Also, a stopping criterion must be assigned to control the convergence process and finish the training when a certain condition is satisfied.
-Here, we consider $1,000$ epochs without a minimal change of $10^{-3}$ in the loss function value.
+\textbf{Decoder}: The decoder $\mathcal{F}_{\bm{\varphi}^{*}}$ is a fully-connected NN that maps the estimated system condition $\mathbf{z}(\bm{\theta})$ and the external excitation $\mathbf{w}$ to its motion response $\hat{\mathbf{m}}$.
+It also contains a set of hidden layers with ReLU and Tanh activation functions.
+The output layer applies a sigmoid activation function given the rescaling of the input measurements $\mathbf{m}$ to the interval $[0,1]$.